 What is The Brownsville Project?

-We abolish systemic oppression by helping communities confront and heal from suppressed history.
-We do this through live performance, community organizing and social discourse.
+We work to abolish systemic oppression by helping communities confront and heal from suppressed history.
+We do this through live performance, community organizing, public education, and social discourse.

 About Brownsville

-Brownsville was a community nested in Frostburg, Maryland.
+Brownsville was a community of Black folks established in 1866, nested in Frostburg, Maryland.
 It began with two Black women, Tamar Brown and Elizabeth Jackson.
 Both were formerly enslaved people who purchased land and raised homes on neighboring lots.

 Our Methods

-Our methods of change include a transformative justice model, live performance, social discourse, and community organizing to explore how the past led us to the present; and how we can learn from that past to create a better future.
+Our methods of change include a transformative justice model, live performance, social discourse, and community organizing to explore how the past led us to the present; and how we can learn from that past to create a future of healing, justice, and repair.

 Initiatives

-Our work supports a multi-layered response to pursue justice and healing that includes community led reparations for Brownsville/Park Ave community descendants.
-We have also helped form and support the Allegany County Lynching Truth and Reconciliation Committee (ACLTRC).
+Our work supports a multi-layered and grassroots response to pursue justice and healing.
+This has included: the development of community led reparations demands for Brownsville/Park Ave descendants, a public art commemoration, the formation of the Allegany County Lynching Truth and Reconciliation Committee (ACLTRC), public education through theater, and community building.

 Get Involved

-We are always looking for support via true allyship, followership, and donations to advance the interests and healing of Brownsville descendants and those affected by historical erasure.
+We are always looking for support via true allyship, volunteerism, and donations to advance the interests and healing of Brownsville descendants and those affected by historical erasure.